 Recipients of the Royal Red Cross are entitled to use the post-nominal letters RRC or ARRC.

-The nickname of the Royal Red Cross Medal is the Victoria Cross (VC) of nursing.
+The nickname of the Royal Red Cross decoration is the Victoria Cross (VC) of nursing.

 The register of the Royal Red Cross recipients is kept at the National Archives in Kew.

 What Does The RRC Look Like?